 by special guest contributor Tom Corson-Knowles

 Distribution is everything in the publishing business.
 If you want more sales, you need more than just distribution—you need better placement.
-In this week’s post, guest poster Tom Corson-Knowles—international bestselling author and founder of EbookPublishingSchool.com—shares his secret to ranking your book on Amazon and other eBook retailers.
+In this week’s post, guest poster Tom Corson-Knowles—international bestselling author and founder of EbookPublishingSchool.com—shares his secret to ranking your book with Category Selection on Amazon and other eBook retailers.

 Just like in a physical book store or retail store where product owners and publishers fight for the best shelf space, this same fight for space happens at online retailers like Amazon every day.
 Finding the right categories for your book on Amazon or other retailers—and getting those retailers to list your book in the right categories to get you the most exposure and sales—is a big deal.